 I liked that Lia… yes I was going to say things about Lia that are best left alone.
 Jesus!
 I can’t say a thing about this book, it would be too much spoiler.
 I guess you’ll have to read it.
 Or see Shana Abé’s website and find out more.

 Queen of Dragons

 I love Kimber.
 Really I do.
-I don’t why but he was great, I hoped and hoped from book 2 to have him here on book three, in fact I had all figured out for him, it had to be him, his story for the next book.
-Yes it could be considered spoiler to know who the main character is but I don’t care, suck it up.
+I don’t know why but he was great, I hoped and hoped from book 2 to have him here on book three, in fact I had all figured out for him, it had to be him, his story for the next book.
+Yes it could be considered spoiler to know who the main character is but I don’t care right now, suck it up.

 One of the things I like about this one, was the end because it was a major cliff-hanger, I jumped right into the next book, which she kind of trick me, devious woman, Shana, I was totally expecting other set of characters on the 4th book, because of some “side-notes”, some remarks made by other characters.

 That is why I love this author, she is a marvellous storyteller.

 The 4th book and final… oh wait!
 It isn’t.
 I finish the book and see an epilogue and then some facts about the next book, and I’m like: What?
 There is another book?
 And then, oh right!
 I know exactly about whom the other book would be all about.

 The Treasure Keeper was… weird, it was.
 When it started I was freaking confused, I had no idea why I was reading, what I was reading on those first pages, I can’t tell you what it was, it will deflect the purpose of the book.
 But then, I said, wait a second isn’t this…?
 It is, then why?
 And it all came to me, I suddenly knew the plot. *Laughing*